huangderek02/MarketStructure/items/report.md

 ## Application Description

 Textbook Warehouse is a marketplace application that is specifically made for university students.
-It provides a quick and easy way to obtain cheaper, secondhand textbooks and avoid having to purchase new ones.
+It provies a quick and easy way to obtain cheaper, secondhand textbooks and avoid having to purchase new ones.
 Clients can create an account using an email and password to be able to access these services, search for textbooks and view available listings with different prices and sellers.

 **Application Use Cases and Examples**